‘Gold Dust’ Croton

 Codiaeum variegatum ‘Gold Dust’

 Codiaeum variegatum (L.) Rumph. ex A.Juss. is the correct and accepted scientific name for this species of Codiaeum.
-It was given this name and described by Georg Eberhard Rumphius and Adrien Henri Laurent de Jussieu in De Euphorbiacearum Generibus Medicisque in 1824.
+It was given this name by Georg Eberhard Rumphius then later described by Adrien Henri Laurent de Jussieu in De Euphorbiacearum Generibus Medicisque in 1824.
 It was first named Croton variegatus by Carl von Linnaeus in Species Plantarum in 1753.

 There are many synonyms for this species which is native to Bismarck Archipelago, Borneo, Fiji, Jawa, Lesser Sunda Island, Maluku, New Guinea, Philippines, Queensland, Santa Cruz Island, Solomon Island, Sulawesi, and Vanuatu.